gruppe-adler/TvT_Dark_Business_Adleredition.altis/README.md

 * everyone: stay alive
 * BLU: get the HOSTAGE to the BLU base
-* RED: get the HOSTAGE to RED territory alive
+* RED: get the HOSTAGE into RED territory alive
-* GREEN: get RED's ammo truck to GREEN territory
+* GREEN: get RED's fuel truck into GREEN territory
 * HOSTAGE: Arrive at the BLU base alive

 ## Execution